THE LONE WOLF'S LADY

 Rather than think about things he might regret but couldn't change, Rand charged back down the hillside and let his wolf take over.
 He ran the familiar game trails that crisscrossed this section of the forests that he'd claimed as his own and kept up the steady pace that a wolf could maintain for hours.
 Eventually, he would have to circle back around and return to his cabin.
 But for now, his goal was to be too damn tired by that point to do anything other than crawl between the covers and pass out for a few hours.
 Dreamless sleep would be a welcome change from the nightmare his life had become.

 A faint sound in the distance caught his attention just as he was about to cross the small stream that wound its way through the valley.
-He froze right and cocked his head to the side to listen.
+He right and cocked his head to the side to listen.
 There…the howl was louder this time, which meant he needed to change directions and fast.
 The pack was on the hunt tonight.
 The last thing he wanted to do was run into his alpha and the others.
 There'd be another heated discussion about why he didn't want to join them.
 No matter how many times he'd tried telling them that he preferred to be a lone wolf these days, they weren't buying it.

 Of course, that probably had more to do with the fact that Tobias, the alpha, was also Rand's father.
 Even if it was the beta wolf leading tonight's run, that wasn't much better considering his oldest brother currently held that position.
 Both men insisted that the loss of any wolf weakened the pack, not to mention their family.
-In no mood for another argument where neither side was willing to back down, he waded into the shallow water and ran upstream for a quarter mile to interrupt his scent trail.
+In no mood for another argument where neither side was willing to back down, Rand waded into the shallow water and ran upstream for a quarter mile to interrupt his scent trail.
 Once he reached the spot where the stream tumbled down from ridge above, he left the water behind and cut across country back in the direction of his cabin.

 With luck, even if the pack ran across his trail they wouldn't waste the effort to track him down tonight.
 His father knew where he lived.
 If the man wanted to talk, he was more likely to come knocking bright and early tomorrow morning.
 The last thing Rand wanted was another lecture on it being past time to get his head back on straight.
 He also needed to resume his duty to protect this part of the vampire estate that the pack guarded in exchange for being allowed to live there.
-And if he couldn't do either of those two things, he could at least get his ass right on back to New Eire to work for his brother's Ian's security company.
+And if he couldn't do either of those two things, he should at least get his ass right on back to New Eire to work for his brother's Ian's security company.

 Rand growled as he turned up the trail to his cabin.
 It wasn't as if he hadn't just spent the last four weeks working for Ian.
 Although he'd refused to take a new protection assignment, he'd put in long hours in front of a computer doing surveillance, coordinating the teams that were out in the field, and keeping track of the endless flow of paperwork that went along with the job.
 The truth was he wouldn't have even done that much, but the human who normally did all of that had been called out of town on a family emergency.